desctable/desctable/README.md

 Introduction
 ============

-One thing people doing statistical analyses find themselves doing every so often is creating tables for descriptive summaries of data (a.k.a.
+One thing every person doing data analysis find themselves doing every so often is creating tables for descriptive summaries of data (a.k.a.
 Table.1), or comparative tables.

-A lot of packages already address this issue, such as the aptly named *tableone* package to name one, but they either include some hard-coded behaviors, are a bit out-fashioned in their syntax (because of the incompatibility with the argument order for use with *dplyr* and the pipe (`%>%`)), or have outputs that are not easily manipulable with standard R tools.
+A lot of packages already address this issue, for one the aptly named **tableone** package, but they either include some hard-coded behaviors, are a bit out-fashioned in their syntax (because of the incompatibility with the argument order for use with **dplyr** and the pipe (`%>%`)), or have outputs that are not easily manipulable with standard R tools.

-Enter *desctable*, a package built with these objectives in mind:
+Enter **desctable**, a package built with these objectives in mind:

 -   generate descriptive and comparative statistics tables
 -   keep the syntax as simple as possible
--   integrated with "modern" R usage, and the *tidyverse* set of tools
--   good reasonable defaults
+-   has good reasonable defaults
--   yet entirely customizable, using standard R tools and functions
+-   yet is entirely customizable, using standard R tools and functions
+-   integrated with "modern" R usage, and the **tidyverse** set of tools
--   produce the simplest output possible, with helpers for different outputs
+-   produce the simplest (as a data structure) output possible
+-   provide helpers for different outputs
--   based on a functional paradigm
+-   apply functional paradigms

 Installation
 ============